laravel/nova-docs/4.0/customization/dashboards.md

 php artisan nova:dashboard UserInsights
 ```

 Once your dashboard class has been generated, you're ready to customize it.
-Each dashboard metric class contains a `cards` method.
+Each dashboard class contains a `cards` method.
 This method should return an array of card or metric classes:

 ```php
 <?php